Make Your Moving Experience Easier

 - Bonding Insurance

-This is a move within a thirty mile radius of the mover’s Birmingham area operational base.
-The move within a thirty mile radius is usually handled on an hourly basis.
-The time usually starts when the truck leaves its home base until it returns, so there is a drive time component in the cost.
-There is usually a two to four hour minimum time (ours is two) for charging on a move to be fair to the employees and to control fuel costs.
+This move is within a thirty mile radius and is usually handled on an hourly basis.
+The time generally starts when the truck leaves its home base until it returns, so there is a drive time component in the cost.
+There is usually a two to four hour minimum time (ours is two for Monday thru Friday, four on Saturday morning start times and all day on Sunday) for charging on a move to be fair to the employees and to control fuel costs.
 Moving is a business of logistics.
 It takes as much coordination for a two hour move as it does for a ten hour move.
 Movers will set the crew size as a function of the job size and conditions.
 Beware of the mover that sends three or four men for a small move by the hour.
 These men are spending their time riding in the truck.

 Approximate moving hours for a two man crew for the average size home, not including packing (without a lot of boxes, steps, clutter and long walking and driving distances) are: